-Corporate Services Department will submit a letter to the Human Resources Department and the Salaries Section of the Finance Department informing them to allocate the allowance on the user's salary as specified by the Municipal Manager's approval.
+After approval from Executive Director Corporate Services and the Municipal Manager, Human Resources will submit instruction to the Salary Section informing them to allocate the allowance on the user's salary as specified by the Municipal Manager's approval.

 4. CONDITIONS AND RESTRICTIONS OF USE